 Private Equity Round in 2021

 Scientia Vascular, LLC is a medical device company based in Salt Lake City, Utah, founded in 2008.
-It specializes in the development, manufacture, and marketing of endovascular medical devices aimed at neuro, peripheral, and coronary vascular access applications.
-The company's flagship product, PLATO, is a micro-catheter designed for the treatment of hemorrhagic and ischemic strokes.
-By utilizing advanced micromachining and microfabrication processes, Scientia Vascular creates innovative devices that enhance performance for interventional specialists.
-The company is committed to improving patient outcomes by providing high-precision, minimally invasive solutions tailored to the evolving needs of healthcare providers.
+It specializes in the development, manufacture, and marketing of endovascular medical devices, particularly for neuro, peripheral, and coronary vascular access applications.
+One of its notable products is PLATO, a micro-catheter designed for the treatment of hemorrhagic and ischemic strokes.
+The company utilizes advanced micromachining and microfabrication techniques to create innovative devices that enhance performance and facilitate complex, minimally invasive procedures.
+By focusing on the evolving needs of interventional specialists, Scientia Vascular aims to improve patient outcomes through its high-precision medical devices and therapies.

 Rgenta Therapeutics